streamdata-gallery-organizations/aws-route-53/_listings/aws-route-53/20130401testdnsanswerampedns0clientsubnetipedns0clientsubnetipampedns0clientsubnetmaskedns0clientsubnetmaskhostedzoneidhostedzoneidamprecordnamerecordnameamprecordtyperecordtypeampresolveripresolverip-get-openapi.md

       parameters:
       - in: path
         name: maxitems
-        description: "(Optional) The maximum number of geolocations to be included in the response body for\t\t\tthis request"
+        description: (Optional) The maximum number of geolocations to be included in the response body forthis request
         type: string
       responses:
         200: